-The BC First Nations Energy & Mining Council (FNEMC) is a provincial First Nations non-profit organization.
-FNEMC’s mandate is to support and facilitate First Nation efforts to manage and develop energy and mineral resources in ways that protect and sustain the environment forever while enhancing the social, cultural, economic and political well-being of First Nations in British Columbia.
-The mandate was established by the BC First Nations Leadership Council – the political executives of the BC Assembly of First Nations, the First Nations Summit and the Union of BC Indian Chiefs – and the Chiefs of British Columbia.
+The First Nations Energy and Mining Council (FNEMC) supports and facilitates First Nations efforts to manage and develop energy and mineral resources in ways that protect and sustain the environment for generations while enhancing the social, cultural, economic and political well-being of First Nations in British Columbia.

-First Nations in British Columbia, through the exercise of title and rights over the lands and resources in their traditional territories, will be full participants in the decision making, management processes, and economic benefits associated with the sustainable development of energy and mineral resources in British Columbia.
+First Nations Individuals in British Columbia, through the exercise of title and rights over the land and resources in their traditional territories, will play an integral part in the decision making and business management process while reaping the economic benefits associated with the sustainable development of energy and mineral resources in British Columbia.

-- Improve social, political and economic relationships with the Crown, industry and other stakeholders based on respect, recognition, and accommodation of treaty and aboriginal rights and title.
+Improve social, political and economic relationships with the Crown, industry and other stakeholders based on respect, recognition, and accommodation of treaty and aboriginal rights and titles.

-- Improve the environmental sustainability of practices in the energy and mineral sectors.
+Improve environmental and sustainability practices and standards in the energy and mineral sectors.

-- Incorporate traditional knowledge in management and development processes.
+Incorporate traditional knowledge in assessment, management and development processes.